open-ch/pyrene/FAQ.md

 ## <a name="hacks-in-pyrene"></a>Hacks in Pyrene

 1. As mentioned [here](#why-does-pyrene-compile-ts-with-bazel), TypeScript is handled by Babel.
-The problem is that the Babel plugin we are using, does not support TypeScript syntax properly, for example, we cannot do type extension like this.
+The problem is that the [Babel plugin](#proptypes-generation) we are using, does not support TypeScript syntax properly, for example, we cannot do type extension like this.

 ```

-type MyButtonBaseProps = MyButtonBase & {
+type MyButtonBase = {
   label: string,
 }